tommyphan8/a1/README.txt

 Additional Information: For our node, I have created the required VMs to execute.
-The Virtual Machines are as followed: "Xubuntu Host A", "XuBuntu Host B", "Xubuntu Host C" Xubuntu Host A: This is the machine that will be executing the attack.
+The Virtual Machines are as followed: "Xubuntu Host A", "XuBuntu Host B", "Xubuntu Host C" LOGIN and PASSWORD for VMs: username: cpsc password: cpsc Xubuntu Host A: This is the machine that will be executing the attack.
 There will be a directory ("a1") with the latest code along with documentation.
 Xubuntu Host B and Xubuntu Host C: These are the machines that will be attacked by the worm.